Virginia Commonwealth University School of Dentistry

 letters exceeding CAAPID’s capacity may be sent directly to the program by either postal mail in a sealed envelope with the evaluator's signature over the seal or by email directly from the evaluator.

 - Program prefers one Letter of Evaluation to come from the Dean or a faculty member of the dental school from which applicant graduated.
 The second letter should come from a dentist practicing in the United States who supervised or worked with the applicant in a clinical or educational setting.
 The third letter should come from someone the applicant has been supervised by in a professional setting.

 - Letters must be less than 2 years old.

 Transcripts and Evaluations

-- Applicant must submit an official, detailed, course-by-course evaluation by ECE or WES to ADEA CAAPID
+- Applicant must submit an official, detailed, course-by-course evaluation by ECE (preferred) or WES to ADEA CAAPID.

 Proof of Residency

-- Proof of residency - a copy of immigration documentation (US passport, permanent resident card or Visa) directly to IDP
+- Submit proof of residency on the program specific page - a copy of immigration documentation (U.S. passport, permanent resident card or Visa).